-The above subject may not appear to impact Midsouth agriculture in general and soybean production specifically at the present time.
-However, the open and level terrain of land in the Midsouth likely will soon be eyed by solar energy producers as land that is highly suitable for easy and cheap installation of solar panels.
+facilities may not appear to impact Midsouth agriculture in general and soybean production specifically at the present time.
+However, the open and level terrain of land in the Midsouth likely will soon be eyed by solar energy producers as land that is highly suitable for easy and cheap installation of solar panel farms.
 This may be economically attractive to both solar energy producers and landowners in the short term, but will add to the overall problem of less land that will be available for food production in this country.
 This falls under the age-old adage of "you can't have your cake and eat it too"; i.e., will consumers' desire for more energy in the short term override the ability of this country to produce the food that will be needed by an increasingly urban population in the long term?
 Lawmakers must act now to ensure that productive U.S. farmland continues to be available in an amount needed to produce the food and fiber that will be needed to meet future needs.

-With all of the concern about sustainability in this country, it is incumbent on the powers-that-be at the local, state, and federal levels to realize that the ability for U.S. farmers to produce a continuing supply of plentiful food depends on maintaining a suitable supply of quality farmland to support the growing of that food.
+With all of the concern about sustainability in this country, it is incumbent on the powers-that-be at the local, state, and federal levels to realize that the ability for U.S. farmers to produce a continuing supply of plentiful food depends on maintaining a suitable supply of quality farmland to support the raising of that food.

 We in this country are accustomed to a plentiful supply of food.
-The quest for renewable energy and the subsequent facilities that covers productive farmland can adversely affect that supply.
+The quest for renewable and clean energy can adversely affect that supply since the facilities needed to produce that energy will cover productive farmland.